-One of the ways we have made this project simpler than the next one is that we have one included one intentionally placed vulnerability in the bcbasic source code (though of course there may be other bugs that exist unintentionally).
-Given this, you only need to find (and later attack) one vulnerability for the project If you have found a vulnerability and confirmed that it can be attacked, it probably means you have found the right one, and you should concentrate your report on it.
+One of the ways we have made this project simpler is that we only expect you to find (and later attack) one vulnerability.
+(Though we are aware of at least three vulnerabilities in the code: one was created completely intentionally, and the other two started out as unintentional.)
+If you have found a vulnerability and confirmed that it can be attacked, it probably means you have found one of the intended ones, and you should concentrate your report on it.
+(A good, but not perfect, thing to look for early in testing is whether you can at least make the program crash, like with a segfault.
+Many situations that cause a segfault can be used for an attack.
+Whereas if you have an idea about a potential problem but can't even find a situation that leads to a segfault, it's less likely to be what we're looking for.)
 You are allowed to describe multiple possible vulnerabilities if you have found them.
 And if you have multiple leads but are not confident in any of them, it could be a strategic choice to mention several to increase the chances that one of them is the right one, since you'll be able accrue partial credit across multiple descriptions.
 But it is a better strategy, if you can do it, to concentrate on vulnerabilities that you have confirmed are clearly exploitable security problems that you can see lead to control-flow hijacking.
 You can get full credit by describing just one such vulnerability.
-Our intent was to make the one vulnerability we inserted intentionally clearly incorrect and exploitable, so looking for a vulnerability with those features would be the recommended strategy.
-However you also still get full credit if you different (unintended) vulnerability which is also exploitable.
+Our intent was to make the vulnerabilities we're aware of intentionally clearly incorrect and exploitable, so looking for a vulnerability with those features would be the recommended strategy.
+However you can also still get full credit if you discover a different (unintended) vulnerability which is also exploitable.

 Creating Attack(s).
-The second task for your submission will be to demonstrate the vulnerabilit(y/ies) you discovered by constructing working attack(s).
+The second task for your submission will be to demonstrate the vulnerabilit(y/ies) you discovered by constructing a working attack(s).
 Because bcbasic has memory-safety vulnerabilities, the goal for your attacks should be to take control of the execution of the program.
+We recommend you work in a group for this phase of the project as well, which should be the same group as the previous phase.

 To make things more uniform and so that you don't have to write your own shellcode, we have implemented a special function in the bcbasic code just for the purposes of your attacks.
-The function named shellcode_target exists in the code of bcbasic, but it is never called during normal execution.
+The function named shellcode\target exists in the code of bcbasic, but it is never called during normal execution.
 The only way this function can execute is if an attack changes the execution of the program to go to a location chosen by the attacker, and that is what you should do to demonstrate that your attack technique is working.
-(Generally if you have an attack that works to call shellcode_target, you could also modify it to execute any other code of the attacker's choosing, like injected shellcode or a ROP chain; we're just not asking you to do that later stage of the attack.)
+(Generally if you have an attack that works to call shellcode\target, you could also modify it to execute any other code of the attacker's choosing, like injected shellcode or a ROP chain; we're just not asking you to do that later stage of the attack.)